 Make a list of all the leadership qualities introverts and extroverts have.
 For example, with introverts, you might write down: calculated, calm, methodical, and reflective.
 With extroverts, you could include: passionate, inspiring, energetic, and bold.

 Truthfully, you need all of these qualities.
 Mastering the art of leadership is a balancing act, meaning you’ll have to learn to be a more flexible yet steady leader regardless of whether or not you’re an introvert or extrovert.

-- Selecting five leadership traits that will bring more balance to your leadership style.
+- Selecting five leadership traits that will bring more balance and health to your leadership style.

 - Scheduling time into your calendar to grow these qualities each day for the next month.
 For instance, you can listen to business podcasts, read leadership books, or watch videos from leadership experts like Simon Sinek or John C. Maxwell.

 - Rotating out different leadership characteristics every month to make sure you’re growing in multiple ways.

 As Karl Moore, a management professor at McGill University advises, “Whether you’re an introvert or an extrovert, sometimes you have to act like the other type if you’re going to be effective as a leader in today’s rapidly evolving world.”

 Good leaders become pros at balancing introversion and extroversion.
 As ambiverts, they better relate to people and build stronger relationships with others.
 Furthermore, without this ability, it’s impossible to get people to listen to you and join you in your fight to change the world for the better.
 Whether it’s through simple actions like making small talk or engaging in deeper conversations, mastering this ability becomes crucial in persuading others.